pgexperts/accidentalDBA/README.md

     vagrant up

-This will download the "precise64" box (VM), install a bunch of software on it, and start it up.
+This will launch the "precise" box install a bunch of software on it, and start it up.
+You will see a few trasitory errors during this process, most of them having to do with "not a tty".
+You can ignore these.
+However, if you see a solid block of red consisting of 4 or more lines, this means that something has gone wrong in bringing it up.

 Verify that you can log into it with:

     vagrant ssh